Determining if you have a ‘Solo’ Plan or a ‘Group’ Plan

 For most people, the definition of a solo plan is relatively simple.
 If you are an S-Corp, C-Corp, or sole proprietor, and you are the only person working for the company, then you will qualify as a solo plan.

-If you’re a sole proprietor, you do not need to pay yourself a wage and file form W-2, but you will have to do this to be an employee under an S, Corp., or C Corp. structure.
+If you’re a sole proprietor, you do not need to pay yourself a wage and file form W-2, but you will have to do this to be an employee under an S-Corp. or C-Corp. structure.

 What if my wife works for the company too?